rsyncOSX/RsyncUIdocs/content/post/Synchronize.md

 ##  Synchronize data

 When RsyncUI starts it automatically open the main view.
 By selecting *wand and stars*  (shortcut `⌘E`) from the toolbar will estimate all tasks.
-Execute the real run either direct from the summarized estimated view or by *left arrow* (shortcut `⌘R`).
+Execute the real run either direct from the summarized estimated view or by *left arrow* (shortcut `⌘R`) on the toolbar.

 {{< figure src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}